AOSSIE-Org/Info/GSoC-Ideas/2026/Rein.md

   * Investigate virtual input devices or alternative input injection methods.
   * Ensure native OS handling of cursor movement, scrolling, and gestures.
   * Ensure the cursor position is either correctly synced or reliably indicated.

-Here is a revised version that reflects evaluation, not just migration:

 <!-- Already done
 * **Improve keyboard input handling**